 Additionally, SharePoint offers customizable data retention policies, so you can effectively manage the lifecycle of content on your site.
 That means never worrying about if an unnecessary file poses a security risk, as well as a brand-new file accidentally slipping off of your website.

 Egnyte uses excellent security, too.
 In fact, it earned a spot among multiple zero-knowledge cloud storage providers in our most secure cloud storage roundup.
 It offers AES-256 encryption to protect your files, and encryption happens server side — meaning off of your computer.
 Still, Egnyte protects your data in transit with an SSL/TLS layer.

+Egnyte is one of the most secure EFSS.
 Although Egnyte manages your encryption keys by default, Enterprise subscribers can manage their own keys.
 That’s huge for highly sensitive information, effectively taking the power out of Egnyte’s hands to decrypt your files — not that it would in the first place.
-Egnyte has an integration for Boxcryptor, too, so you can encrypt your files before uploading them (read our Boxcryptor review).

 For privacy, neither service is great.
 Microsoft collects a host of personal information, as does Egnyte.
 That said, Microsoft maintains a zero-standing access policy, meaning it can only access your account and data if responding to a specific request.

 Security is the bigger talking point, though.
 Both services can keep your files safe in the cloud, but Egnyte offers more security features for highly sensitive information.
 Because of that, we’re giving Egnyte the win, but this round could go either way.